 Definitive antemortem diagnosis is difficult.
 There may be active or inactive chorioretinitis on fundoscopy.
 A lymphocytic pleocytosis with increased protein concentration is the most common finding on CSF analysis.
 Reverse transcriptase-PCR on urine or CSF is useful in diagnosis.
 There is no specific treatment, and the prognosis is poor for severely affected dogs.
 Vaccination is usually successful in preventing the systemic form of distemper, but previously vaccinated dogs can be affected by the neurologic form.

-A related lentivirus is a rare cause of chronic encephalomyelitis in sheep (maedi, see Respiratory Diseases of Sheep and Goats: Progressive Pneumonia in Sheep and Goats).
+A related lentivirus is a rare cause of chronic encephalomyelitis in sheep (maedi, see Progressive Pneumonia in Sheep and Goats).
 Affected sheep are usually >2 yr old and suffer an insidious onset of progressive ataxia, paraparesis, or tetraparesis.

 Equine herpesvirus 1 (EHV-1) encephalomyelopathy is a neurologic disorder that affects horses worldwide.
 The EHV-1 virus infects vascular endothelial cells, particularly those within the CNS, and causes an immune-mediated vasculitis with secondary infarction and hemorrhage throughout the brain and spinal cord.
 The EHV-1 virus has also been associated with meningoencephalitis in alpacas and llamas.
 In horses, neurologic signs may be seen as the primary disease or follow rhinopneumonitis or abortion.
 Any age animal may be affected.

 Neurologic deficits have an abrupt onset, vary from mild hindlimb ataxia to paraplegia, and usually do not progress after 24 hr.
 Urine dribbling, fecal retention, and sensory deficits in the perineum and tail are common.
 The CSF is often xanthochromic with increased protein content and normal numbers of cells.
 Diagnosis is based on clinical findings and an increase in antibody concentration in paired serum samples, isolation of virus from nasal or pharyngeal secretions, or PCR testing.
-There is no specific treatment, but anti-inflammatory agents such as dimethyl sulfoxide, dexamethasone, and NSAID may help.
+There is no specific treatment, but anti-inflammatory agents such as dimethyl sulfoxide, dexamethasone, and NSAIDs may help.
 Supportive care is important to prevent complications such as urine retention, cystitis, and decubitus.
 Mildly affected horses often recover with supportive care.
 Even recumbent horses can eventually recover with meticulous nursing care.
-Vaccination does not protect from the neurologic form of this disease. (see Respiratory Diseases of Horses: Equine Herpesvirus Infection.)
+Vaccination does not protect from the neurologic form of this disease.
+(Also see Equine Herpesvirus Infection.)

 Feline leukemia virus–associated myelopathy is seen in some cats infected with the feline leukemia virus (FeLV, see Feline Leukemia Virus and Related Diseases) for ≥2 yr.
 Ataxia and weakness of the pelvic limbs progresses to paraplegia within 1 yr.
 Other signs include diffuse spinal pain and abnormal behavior.
 Diagnosis is based on clinical features, FeLV serology, and exclusion of other causes, such as spinal lymphoma and myelitis due to toxoplasmosis or fungal infection.
 There is no treatment; affected cats are eventually euthanized because of disability.
 Pathologic findings consist of white matter degeneration, swollen axons, and dilation of myelin sheaths in the spinal cord and brain stem.
 FeLV antigen is present in the nervous system, indicating that the lesions are due to viral infection.